MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 >Result: You have configured and tested Azure AD conditional access.

-### Exercise 4: Implement Azure AD Identity Protection
+### Exercise 4: Deploy risk-based policies in Conditional Access

 ### Estimated timing: 30 minutes